UCSBCarpentry/2021-12-14-ucsb-gitbash/_episodes/11-changes.md

 ## Directories
+Two important facts you should know about directires in Git:

 1. Git does not track directories on their own, only files within them.
 2. If you can create a directory in your Git repository and populate it with files, you can add all the files in the directory at once.

-> ## Directories
+> ## Challenge: creating directories in Git
 >
-> Two important facts you should know about directories in Git.
 >
 > 1. Create a new directory named loops
 >    Try it for yourself: